chintal/tendril/doc/userdoc/userinstall.rst

           in the repository tree, such as inventory information, for instance.
 These resources should mirror their location (relative to the repository root) in the canonical repository tree.

+        - If you intend to generate ``refdocs`` on your computer and push them to the central instance's refdocs filesystem, you should make sure that the repository tree you have locally exactly mirrors the organization's repository tree.

     Beyond this, you can use whatever method or tool you desire to keep the repositories up to date.
 I recommend `checkoutmanager <https://github.com/reinout/checkoutmanager>`_.